Kanban-Zai/kbz-extensions/kbz-red/README.md

 # Kanban-Zai Extension "Red"

-Kanban-Zai RED is a delivery process that has been battle hardened in the trenches to provide over time
+Kanban-Zai RED is a delivery process that optimises for delivery speed.

+It achieves this by managing a Technical Debt backlog rather than a product backlog.

+Technical debt is identified and ordered constantly in a queue.
+The top of the queue is worked on at a rate defined by the speed limit and new work is considered at a rate defined by the teams cadence and speed limit.

+A useful property of this strategy is that technical debt can be amortized.
+That is to say things with high uncertainy can be pushed to the bottom of the queue until such time as there is more certainty around them OR they become redundant and drop of the queue completly.

 It is best used in the situation where there is the potential of changing landscape of technology and requirements where there maybe unknowns and worse, unknown unknowns.